wasmCloud/wasmcloud-dev-site/content/interfaces/_index.en.md

 At its core, wasmCloud is a messaging system, and a scalable messaging system needs well-defined API contracts.

-Every [capability provider](/reference/host-runtime/capabilities/) has a capability contract - an interface definition - which defines a service and a set of operations it supports.
+Every [capability provider](/reference/host-runtime/capabilities/) has a capability contract - an interface definition - that defines a service and a set of operations it supports.
 Even [actor-to-actor](/app-dev/a2a/) messages, which don't use capability contracts, benefit by well-defined API contracts.
 In wasmCloud, we define these API contracts in [Smithy](https://awslabs.github.io/smithy/index.html) files.

 In this section, you will find documentation on how to define interfaces using smithy IDL files, and use code generation to create libraries from those definitions.
 - [Tutorial](/app-dev/create-provider/new-interface/) on creating a new interface project